twbs/bootstrap/docs/4.0/getting-started/contents.md

     └── bootstrap.min.js
 {% endhighlight %}

 This is the most basic form of Bootstrap: precompiled files for quick drop-in usage in nearly any web project.
 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
 CSS [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
+Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org), but not [jQuery](https://jquery.com).

 ### Comparison of CSS files